 The Maryland Department of Agriculture (MDA) Pesticide Regulation Section, the State's lead agency for implementing the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), continues to implement, maintain and update, as needed, its generic Pesticide Management Plan (PMP).
-As an addendum to the PMP, the EPA, in cooperation with the states, has developed a State Pesticides of Interest list.
-Pesticides of interest (including their degradates) are pesticides that have been identified by the states as having the potential to occur in ground or surface water at concentrations approaching or exceeding a human health or ecological reference points.
+As an addendum to the PMP, the United States Environmental Protection Agency (EPA), in cooperation with the states, has developed a State Pesticides of Interest list.
+Pesticides of interest (including their degradates) are pesticides that have been identified by the states as having the potential to occur in ground or surface water at concentrations approaching or exceeding human health or ecological reference points.
 These pesticides are to be periodically evaluated to determine whether a human health or environmental reference point is likely to be approached or exceeded.
 If an evaluated pesticide is found to pose a risk to water quality, then that pesticide must be actively managed.
-Management can include applicator training/public outreach, adoption of best management practices (BMPs), targeted inspections and enforcement of existing water quality-related label restrictions, designation as a State "Restricted Use" pesticide due to water quality concerns, additional product label restrictions to reduce contamination or, ultimately, denial of state registration, of the pesticide, due to water quality concerns.
-As part of its continuing work with USGS, MDA contributed funds to a five-year study underway within the Blackwater Wildlife National Refuge, to monitor and track groundwater quality in agricultural, suburban and urban settings.
+Management can include applicator training/public outreach, adoption of Best Management Practices (BMPs), targeted inspections and enforcement of existing water quality-related label restrictions, designation as a State "Restricted Use" pesticide due to water quality concerns, additional product label restrictions to reduce contamination or, ultimately, denial of state registration, of the pesticide, due to water quality concerns.
+As part of its continuing work with USGS, MDA contributed funds to a 5-year study within the Blackwater Wildlife National Refuge, to monitor and track groundwater quality in agricultural, suburban, and urban settings.
+This report is available on the USGS website.

-This is the eighteenth year of MDA's recycling program for empty pesticide containers.
-MDA, in cooperation with local government and private industry, inspects, stores, and chips clean, empty pesticide containers that have been offered for recycling.
+This is the nineteenth year of MDA's recycling program for empty pesticide containers.
+MDA, which is in cooperation with local governments and private industries that, inspect, store, and clean empty pesticide containers that have been offered for recycling.
 Collection centers are maintained in seven counties (Frederick, Harford, Kent, Prince George's, Talbot, Washington and Wicomico) with the assistance of county government agencies.
 A total of 28 collection days are held during June through September.
-In addition, twelve pesticide dealers/custom applicators are participating in inspection and collection of containers at their own facilities.
+In addition, thirteen pesticide dealers/custom applicators are participating in inspection and collection of containers at their own facilities.
 The program has been well received by different interest groups, including the agricultural community, EPA's Chesapeake Bay Program and environmental organizations.
-Nearly 616,000 empty pesticide containers have been collected and recycled since 1993, taking more than 260 tons of plastic out of Maryland's waste stream.
+Nearly 660,000 empty pesticide containers have been collected and recycled since 1993, taking more than 281 tons of plastic out of Maryland's waste stream.